-A non-discretionary bonus is one that an employer must pay out if certain conditions are met.
-The payout is mandatory.
-For example, salespeople may be promised a special bonus if they reach a certain sales goal.
-If they do, they become entitled to the bonus.
+For example, salespeople may be promised a special bonus by their boss if they reach a certain sales goal.
+If they reach the goal, they become legally and contractually entitled to the bonus.

 What are some things that I should know about non-discretionary bonuses?